Tinou-code/Groupe_B-SOEN341_Project_F25/NOTE-FOR-TA.md

 -> Milestones have been set for Sprint 4.

+-> Campusx_architecture contains the diagram.

 -> Check the Groupe_B-SOEN341 folder to access our meeting minutes.

--> HERE TALK ABOUT DIAGRAMMMMMMM!!

 Thank you for reviewing our progress!